rmcanany/SolidEdgeHousekeeper/README.md

 For adding and replacing, a draft file containing the new blocks is required.
 In most cases it will simply be your draft template.
 Click the `Block Library` button to select it.

 The `Add Blocks` option adds the block to the document block library.
 A new block does not automatically appear on drawings.
 The program checks each sheet of the library and places an occurrence of the block on the corresponding sheet of the document.
 It is placed at the same location, with the same scale and rotation, as the original.

+There are a few options.
+They are described next.
+- `Replace Blocks` `Overwrite existing with replacement`: This is confusing.
+The point of the command is to overwrite blocks.
+This option is for a scenario where you want to replace `Block1` in the file with `Block2` in the library.
+It tells the program how to proceed if `Block2` already exists in the file.
+- `Add Blocks` `Overwrite existing with added block`: Similar to above, this is for a scenario where you're adding `Block1` to the file, but it already has a `Block1`.
+If this scenario is encountered, this option tells the program what to do.
-If the document does not have a corresponding sheet, enable `Report missing sheet` to have it reported in the log file.
+- `Add Blocks` `Report missing sheet in document`: As discussed above, `Add Blocks` checks every sheet in the Library.
+If the document does not have a corresponding sheet, enable this option to have it reported in the log file.

 </details>